 Excluded subjects: General Studies and Critical Thinking

-Subjects and grades:34 points overall.
-Must include at least 6 points in HL arts/humanities/social sciences subject and 5 in HL Film/Media or relevant subject.
+Subjects and grades:32 points overall including 6,5,5 from three Higher Level subjects, including a minimum of 6 in at least one arts/humanities/social sciences subject at Higher Level and 5 in Higher Level Film/Media or relevant subject.

 General Admissions Entry Requirements